rileywaters/data-512-project/Documents/project_plan.md

 | Age 65+ | Count of residents 65 and older |
 | Voters | Count of voters |

 This dataset will bring greater context to Calgary’s population change and constructions in each district for over half a century.
 The city’s growth is heavily tied to the energy and natural resources industry so it will be interesting to analyze how major boom and bust cycles affected development.
-This dataset has fewer ethical considerations as it is not as detailed.
+This dataset has fewer ethical considerations as it is not as detailed, but careful consideratio will go into handling age and voting fields.

 ## Dependencies